aka0909/Swift/README.md

 # SWIFT

 ## About the App
    True to its name, **SWIFT** couples great rapidity with ease of movement.
-It is your one stop destination for speedy and easy call connects.
+It is your one stop destination for speedy and easy video call and chat connects.

    This web application is my submission for the month long challenge to build a video-calling app in **Engage'21, a mentorship program conducted by Microsoft.**